mxmauro/boltdb/README.md

 # boltdb

-Simple wrapper around BoltDB
+Simple wrapper around BoltDB.

 ## LICENSE

-Like the original BoltDB code by Ben Johnson and active maintenance development by [etcd.io](https://etcd.io/), this wrapper also uses the [MIT](/LICENSE) license
+Like the original BoltDB code by Ben Johnson and active maintenance development by [etcd.io](https://etcd.io/), this wrapper also uses the [MIT](/LICENSE.txt) license.